 You can read the verdict in more detail here.

 What Brammer v.
 Violent Hues means for creatives everywhere

 Our legal partner David Deal explains the impact of this decision:

 The decision by the Fourth Circuit is extremely welcome news because it clearly and resoundingly rejects the most common arguments made by online infringers of photographs, which are the unauthorized copying was accidental or done in “good faith,” or the new use was intended to portray a different message than the photographer intended.
 These are of course all poor arguments, but that has not stopped them from being made with increased regularity.
 The Brammer decision declined to accept the fair use argument that photographs displayed online are somehow different from other forms of infringement because they are plentiful and easy to copy without giving much consideration to the author’s intellectual property rights.

 For anyone using images online – the best way to respect a creator’s copyright is to contact them directly to seek permission and clarify terms prior to using their work.

 Working together to fight for artists rights

-Together they convinced the court that the work of creatives should be valued and their copyright upheld, by unpacking how Violent Hues Productions’ use was ultimately not fair.
+Deal and Leichtman convinced the court that the work of creatives should be valued and their copyright upheld.
+They unpacked how Violent Hues Productions’ use was ultimately not fair.

-This victory for the creative community is a testament to the power of a network that fights for the rights of artists, and what we can accomplish together to protect and enforce copyright.
+This victory for the creative community is a testament to the power of a network that fights for the rights of artists.
+What we can accomplish together to protect and enforce copyright.